davwheat/GCSE-English-Literature-9-to-1/Literature/Macbeth/Shakepeare-s Techniques/Imagery and Symbolism.md

 - This is further reflected by the "strange" and "unnatural" events that take place after his death = "by the clock, 'tis day, / And yet dark night strangles the travelling lamp".
 This image shows that darkness and evil (Macbeth) have overcome the natural goodness and light (Duncan).

 ## Nature represents the correct order of the world
 - The way nature behaves shows the state of events - Duncan's murder disrupts the natural order.
-As well as "night's predominance", horses have "Turned wild in nature" and eaten eachother.
+As well as "night's predominance", horses have "Turned wild in nature" and eaten each other.
 - Duncan's murder is symbolised by the image: "A falcon, towering in her pride of place, / Was by a mousing owl hawked at and killed".
 It's unnatural for an owl to kill a falcon, so this emphasises the fact that Duncan's murder has disrupted the natural order of things.
 - Plant imagery is used throughout the play - Duncan compares Macbeth and Banquo to plants that he will harvest.
 This image is continued in Act 5, Scene 2, but now Macbeth is compared to the "weeds" and Malcolm is the "sovereign flower".
 This contrast shows how corrupt Macbeth has become.